 Built over a LRT line, the new library features cool amenities like Chromebook laptops, gender-neutral washrooms, more than 30 free and bookable meeting spaces and Luke’s Restaurant.
 Head to the Prow on the top floor for one of the best views in Calgary.

 Allow at least a few hours to leisurely wander through the grounds and pavilions.
-Don’t forget to say hello to the penguins too.
+Don’t forget to say hello to the penguins.
+You might also want to try the family-friendly Sunday Safari Brunch.

 We’re very lucky in Calgary when it comes to biking.
 The City of Calgary reports that there are “approximately 900 kilometres of pathways and 400 kilometres of on-street bicycle routes within the city.”
 And that doesn’t reflect all the biking you can do in Fish Creek Park – which isn’t within the city limits.
 The bottom line is that Calgary has more to offer the cyclist than almost any other city in North America.

 Bike in Calgary on any day of the year though in winter fat tire biking would be the way to go.
 The pathways are often in better shape than the roads.

 Aside from the Stampede, there are lots of festivals going on in Calgary, particularly in summer.
-The annual Folk Festival down on Prince’s Island is always a popular event.
-And the family-friendly Beakerhead – a smash-up of art, science and engineering is more popular every year.
+The annual Calgary Folk Music Festival down on Prince’s Island is always a popular event.
+And the family-friendly Beakerhead – a smash-up of art, science and engineering is more popular every year and of the fun things to do in Calgary as a family.
 It’s free to attend but you must register.

 In 2019 the city of Calgary rolled out a scooter program.
 It was an instant success.
-The program had been delayed until COVID-19 was under control but it came back in summer 2020.
-Three companies offer scooters – Lime, Bird and Roll.
+Two companies offer scooters – Neuron and Bird Canada in 2023.
 You’ll need an app on you phone to rent one.
+This is one of the top fun things to do in Calgary – but please wear a helmet and give pedestrians some space.